marijnh/Eloquent-JavaScript/11_async.md

 {{index "counter variable"}}

-The latter can be done with a counter which is initialized to the length of the input array and from which we subtract 1 every time a promise succeeds.
+The latter can be done with a counter that is initialized to the length of the input array and from which we subtract 1 every time a promise succeeds.
 When it reaches 0, we are done.
-Make sure you take the situation where the input array is empty (and thus no promise will ever resolve) into account.
+Make sure you take into account the situation where the input array is empty (and thus no promise will ever resolve).

 Handling failure requires some thought but turns out to be extremely simple.
 Just pass the `reject` function of the wrapping promise to